sfi0zy/sfi0zy.github.io/_posts/2019-06-02-double-helix.markdown

 thumb: "/images/ce76b37d9d4057152708ab05be6ffba5.jpg"
 ---

 A few days ago I played with different LESS mixins.
 It was boring a little and I've added some keyframes to my demo and got this nice animation.
-It was a Sunday, I wasn't concentrated and made a couple of stupid mistakes in the code.
-Its performance can be improved, I know.
+I made a couple of stupid mistakes in the code.
+I know.
+Its performance can be improved.
 Ana Tudor fixed them and created an alternative version of the animation.
 It doesn't work in IE/Edge, but it's very interesting.
-I like it.

-{% include codepen.html hash="ZNJWzx" height="400" %}
+{% include codepen.html hash="ZNJWzx" %}
 {% include youtube.html hash="eMDOU8LqGM4" %}